Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 ## Test 9 – Remediation

-At this point I can remediate this by this by enabling real-time protection from the endpoint, and I ultimately that is what I decided to do.

-To remediate from the intune portal, the run remediation function could be run however this requires purchasing specific windows license for the OS on the virtual machines which was out of scope for this demonstration lab.

-It would be done in 2 steps.
+The non-compliant condition was remediated by re-enabling real-time protection on WIN11-INTUNE-02.

+Intune also provides a Remediations feature that can be used to detect and automatically remediate endpoint configuration issues.
+In a production environment, this could be implemented using a detection script and a remediation script.

+For this lab, running Remediations directly from Intune was outside the scope because the required Windows licensing was not available for the virtual machines.

+### Intune Remediations

+A Remediation package consists of two scripts, detection script and remediation script.

-Step 1 - Detection script
+**Step 1 – Detection script**

-Ex:
+The detection script in this case would check whether real-time protection is enabled and returns a status indicating whether remediation is required.

 ```powershell
 $Status = Get-MpComputerStatus